alexandrevl/SuperSummarizeAI/README.md

 # SuperSummarizeAI

 ## Description
 SuperSummarizeAI is a versatile Python tool designed to extract and summarize textual content.
-Whether it's from a provided webpage URL or a YouTube video link, this tool processes the content through ChatGPT to generate an insightful summary.
+Whether it's from a provided webpage URL, a YouTube video link or a PDF file this tool processes the content through ChatGPT to generate an insightful summary.
 Once the summary is ready, the tool copies the content directly to your clipboard for quick access and sharing.
 Additionally, with its multilingual capabilities, SuperSummarizeAI can cater to a global audience, generating summaries in various languages.

 ## Installation